-There is more than one way to spread awareness about the state of our Oceans.
+There is more than one way to spread awareness about the state of our oceans.
 A single beach clean-up might seem like a tiny act in comparison to the massive scale of environmental pollution, overfishing and climate change our planet is suffering.
 However, sometimes joined smaller forces can make a big impact.

 ACTION FOR CHANGE

-The Lonely Whale are relentlessly working to push an impactful change to save and preserve our Oceans and planet.
+The Lonely Whale are relentlessly working to push an impactful change to save and preserve our oceans and planet.
 They aim to invoke lasting changes on individuals and permanent effects on the system.
-They fiercely combat single-use plastic and gladly team up with individuals, nonprofits, corporate partners, and influencers for the cause.
+They fiercely combat single-use plastic and gladly team up with individuals, nonprofits, corporate partners and influencers for the cause.

 Yes, together we cleaned the beach!
-Removing a lot of trash that could have ended up in the ocean or harmed animals.
-Even if that is awesome in itself, we also want to acknowledge the positive side effects that will improve your wellbeing.
+We removed a lot of trash that could have ended up in the ocean or harmed animals.
+Even if that is awesome in itself, we also want to acknowledge the positive side effects that will improve your well-being.
 The act of doing good is one.
 Enjoying the beach sans trash also adds value to those who come to visit it.
 Research shows that being surrounded by nature, be it a forest or the beach, has a huge positive impact on our wellbeing.
 Be mindful of this on your next trip to the beach.

 "Sustainability is essential for us at Volvo, and we were excited to have the opportunity to help a fellow Swedish company like Simris with this great event.
 Together we have the power to make the changes needed for this planet to become a better place for future generations."

 - Martin Hansson, Volvo Manhattan